ray-project/ray/doc/source/data/transforming-datasets.rst

 .. tabbed:: "Callable Class UDFs"

-  When using the actor compute strategy, per-row and per-batch UDFs can also be *callable classes*, i.e. classes that implement the ``__call__`` magic method.
+  With the actor compute strategy, you can use per-row and per-batch UDFs *callable classes*, i.e. classes that implement the ``__call__`` magic method.
 The constructor of the class can be used for stateful setup, and will be only invoked once per worker actor.